wiseman-timelord/InfoEventMon/README.md

 - **Application/System Events:** Export recent events to a relevantly relating `ProgramEvents.Txt/SystemEvents.Txt`, with options to launch notepad and view it.

 ### Preview
-The Main Menu (those are submenus)...
+The Main Menu (there are submenus for each)...
 ```
 =========================( PerfEventMon )=========================